Dunbar-Panthers/EarlyCode_Example_Pages/README.md

 How will your big idea, business or passion help change the world?
 How should people contact you or get involved?

+**By the end of class today:**
+- Create a word document or google doc containing the above items.
+- We need to practice presenting so we are starting NOW!

 ## ***Thursday:***

 ### **Wireframing**